haskell/cabal/HACKING.md

 If you want to hack on Cabal, don't be intimidated!

-Read the guide to the source code: https://github.com/haskell/cabal/wiki/Source-Guide
+Read the guide to the source code at: https://github.com/haskell/cabal/wiki/Source-Guide

-Subscribe to the mailing list: http://www.haskell.org/mailman/listinfo/cabal-devel
+Subscribe to the mailing list at: http://www.haskell.org/mailman/listinfo/cabal-devel

-Browse the list of open issues: https://github.com/haskell/cabal/issues
+Browse the list of open issues at: https://github.com/haskell/cabal/issues

-There are other resources listed on the dev wiki: https://github.com/haskell/cabal/wiki http://hackage.haskell.org/trac/hackage/ (old wiki)
+There are other resources listed on the development wiki at: https://github.com/haskell/cabal/wiki and http://hackage.haskell.org/trac/hackage/ (old wiki)

-In particular, the open tickets and the cabal-devel mailing list which is a good place to ask questions.
+Of particular value are the open issues list and the cabal-devel mailing list, which is a good place to ask questions.

 Dependencies policy